Integrate

 Service->>Service: Verify signature + claims, match user

-Service-->>Agent: 200 OK (credentials)
+Service-->>Agent: 200 OK (identity_assertion)

-POST /agent/auth handler
+POST /agent/identity handler

 http

-POST /agent/auth HTTP/1.1
+POST /agent/identity HTTP/1.1

-Host: auth.service.com
+Host: auth.service.example.com

 Content-Type: application/json